 nickel, dime, half dollar and dollar uncirculated coins.

 The back of both inserts continue with the corresponding red or blue ink.

-In the 2002 mint set, the US Mint continued to add a separate card for easily ordering
+In the 2003 mint set, the US Mint continued their practice of adding a separate card

-additional sets.
+for easily ordering additional sets.
 The red and blue envelopes held the red and blue cards respectively.
-(Note: the cards

 The opposite side of the reorder form suggests the collector order more mint sets for friends and